MKS310/datalabnotes/index.markdown

 # Project Portfolio

 Hello!
 Welcome to my project portfolio*.
-Plesae enjoy scrolling through some projects ranging from school project, to my Master's Capstone.
+Please enjoy scrolling through some projects ranging from school project, to my Master's Capstone.

 ### Brief Intro:

 If you want to know more [About Me](https://datalabnotes.com/about/), please head over to the main site, or see my [LinkedIn Profile](https://www.linkedin.com/in/margaret-schweihs/) and don't forget to say Hi!

+*
-*This site was established in 2023 and is still a work in progress :) There will be more added here soon!
+This site was established in 2023 and is still a work in progress :) There will be more added here soon!
 Stay Tuned ;)

 ## Masters Capstone Project